What Is Palliative Care?

 Giving information and helping with decisions.
 Care providers can help a patient and their family get the information they need.
 They can also help when care decisions need to be made.

 Helping create an advance care plan.
 This is a series of legal documents that note a person’s wishes for their future health care.
-It helps ensure that if someone can’t speak for themselves, their wishes can still be carried out.
+It helps to make sure that if someone can’t speak for himself or herself, his or her wishes can still be carried out.
 The documents vary by state.

 What a patient can do